 4. In the Edit String box so open now, put the Value data which is the default temporary file storage location as following and click OK:

-5. Next, go to following registry key and make the same manipulation as we have done in previous step for the Cache key:
+5. Next, go to the following registry key and make the same manipulation as we have done in the previous step for the Cache key: